jurassic73/split89/readme.md

   * (1) 2k-10k resistor - [Aliexpress](https://www.aliexpress.com/item/32952657927.html)
   * (2) Tactile Micro vertical mount switch (6mmx6mmx8mm total height / 4.5mm button height) - [Aliexpress](https://www.aliexpress.com/item/4000543708838.html?spm=a2g0s.9042311.0.0.27424c4dCLLkyk)
   * (1) USB micro cable - only one side needs to be connected to your computer so only one USB cable is required.
 I like the magnetic disconnect USB cable I listed towards the bottom of this document.
 Make it easy to disconnect the USB cable when needed.
 The cable needs to be connected to the keyboard with the LED on the cord plug facing upwards for proper connectivity.
-  * (89) keyswitches - [NovelKeys](https://novelkeys.xyz/collections/switches/products/gateron-switches?variant=37302529851559) - example switch to use - I'm a fan of linears.
-If you're not sure which keyswitch type you'd like, there are [keyswitch testers](https://www.amazon.com/s?k=key+switch+tester) out there to help you make your decision.
+  * (89) key switches - [NovelKeys](https://novelkeys.xyz/collections/switches/products/gateron-switches?variant=37302529851559) - example switch to use - I'm a fan of linear switches.
+If you're not sure which key switch type you'd like, there are [key switch testers](https://www.amazon.com/s?k=key+switch+tester) out there to help you make your decision.
   * (6) 2U plate mount key switch stabilizers [Amazon](https://www.amazon.com/gp/product/B096JVL2MQ/) - [Aliexpress](https://www.aliexpress.com/item/1005001543613992.html) - buy a few smaller sets or the one for the 104 keyswitch board to get the (6) required 2U stabs.
   * (87) key caps - [Key cap List](http://www.keyboard-layout-editor.com/##@_name=split89&author=jurassic73&notes=github%20documentation%20pending%3B&@=Esc&_x:1%3B&=F1&=F2&=F3&=F4&=F5&_x:3.25%3B&=F6&=F7&=F8&_x:0.5%3B&=F9&=F10&=F11&=F12&_x:0.25%3B&=PrtSc&=Scroll%20Lock&=Pause%0ABreak%3B&@_y:0.5%3B&=~%0A%60&=!%0A1&=%2F@%0A2&=%23%0A3&=$%0A4&=%25%0A5&=%5E%0A6&_x:2.75%3B&=%2F&%0A7&=*%0A8&=(%0A9&=)%0A0&=%2F_%0A-&=+%0A%2F=&_w:2%3B&=Backspace&_x:0.25%3B&=Insert&=Home&=PgUp%3B&@_w:1.5%3B&=Tab&=Q&=W&=E&=R&=T&_x:2.75%3B&=Y&=U&=I&=O&=P&=%7B%0A%5B&=%7D%0A%5D&_w:1.5%3B&=%7C%0A%5C&_x:0.25%3B&=Delete&=End&=PgDn%3B&@_w:1.75%3B&=Caps%20Lock&=A&=S&=D&=F&=G&_x:2.75%3B&=H&=J&=K&=L&=%2F:%0A%2F%3B&=%22%0A'&_w:2.25%3B&=Enter%3B&@_w:2.25%3B&=Shift&=Z&=X&=C&=V&=B&_x:2.75%3B&=N&=M&=%3C%0A,&=%3E%0A.&=%3F%0A%2F%2F&_w:2.75%3B&=Shift&_x:1.25%3B&=%E2%86%91%3B&@_w:1.25%3B&=Ctrl&_w:1.25%3B&=Fn&_w:1.25%3B&=Win&_w:1.25%3B&=Alt&_a:7&w:2.25%3B&=&_x:2.75&w:2.75%3B&=&_a:4&w:1.25%3B&=Alt&_w:1.25%3B&=Win&_w:1.25%3B&=Menu&_w:1.25%3B&=Ctrl&_x:0.25%3B&=%E2%86%90&=%E2%86%93&=%E2%86%92) - most standard keycap sets will work fine but ensure they have eight 1.25u keycaps.
 Some only have seven.
 I'm a big fan of the [AKKO keycap sets](https://en.akkogear.com/store/keycap/) in ASA profile which is like a cherry MX but slightly sculpted(Much less than SA profile) in both directions vs cylindrical.
 They have more color sets on their site vs Amazon.
 Amazon has a good return policy if you want to order them and just see them in person to see if you like them.
   * (2) space bar keys - [2.25u](https://www.wasdkeyboards.com/row-1-size-1x2-25-cherry-mx-keycap.html) / [2.75u](https://www.wasdkeyboards.com/row-1-size-1x2-75-cherry-mx-keycap.html) - As noted above, beyond the standard keycaps, you'll need to either source 2.25u/2.75u space bars(which can be tough) or just use shift keys for your space bars (2.25u and 2.75u).
 Most keycap sets don't come with 'extra' space bar caps so I like to use these blank shift keys from WASD Keyboards for space bars since the angle of a cherry MX space bar, installed in reverse orientation is really agreeable for your thumb to land on.
 They are only available in ABS so they will take a little shine over time but they're a comfortable compliment to my AKKO ASA sets and come in enough colors to get something close or at least neutral in color vs your primary keycap set.
 They're also the most reasonable cost I've found out there at $2.50 per individual cap.
 WASD can custom print items on your caps but I found that print wears off in time so I stick with blanks from them.